 Joo Chiat Road is in the mix of Singapore’s Katong Neighborhood, and it’s known for its Peranakan culture.
 Peranakan Chinese (or Baba Nyonya) are a sub-ethnic group defined by their genealogical descent from the first waves of Chinese settlers in the Malay Peninsula and Indonesian Archipelago (the first Chinese immigrants arrived in the 10th century, and a large number arrived in the 15th through 17th centuries.)

 Since then, this group of Chinese has mixed with the locals and developed their own version of traditions and culture based on their different roots.
 One of these cultures is reflected by Katong’s vintage architecture.
-Thanks to the local conservation laws, over 900 of the shophouses and buildings are preserved on Joo Chiat.
+Thanks to the local conservation laws, over 900 of shophouses and buildings are preserved on Joo Chiat.
 The shops here are not exactly targeted to the tourists on this street (a.k.a.
-Not souvenir stores or gift shop, but dry goods stores, traditional Chinese medicine halls, and Malay clothes shops), but I think that’s the beauty of having it not so “touristy”, and only those visitors who are truly in the know would come and appreciate the rich Peranakan architecture with a touch of Baroque-style and an abundance of decoration including colorful glazed ceramic tiles and paint.
+Not souvenir stores or gift shops, but dry goods stores, traditional Chinese medicine halls, and Malay clothes shops), but I think that’s the beauty of having it not so “touristy”, and only those visitors who are truly in the know would come and appreciate the rich Peranakan architecture with a touch of Baroque-style and an abundance of decoration including colorful glazed ceramic tiles and paint.

 Some places of interest along Joo Chiat: